-In September 2019, BVUA executed an amended wholesale power agreement with TVA.
-This extended the term to 20 years for TVA to be the wholesale power supplier for BVUA.
-Under this agreement, BVUA received a reduction in wholesale purchased power expenses of 3.10%.
-This reduction is known as the long-term partnership credit.
-The contract is a rolling contract with a twenty-year notice to terminate.
+In September 2019, BVUA executed an amended wholesale power agreement with TVA, extending the agreement's term to 20 years.
+Under this agreement, BVUA received a reduction in wholesale purchased power expenses of 3.10%, known as the long-term partnership credit.
+The contract is a rolling contract with a 20-year notice to terminate.

 In 2019, BVUA completed a multi-year project to upgrade the electrical system and pumps at the water treatment plant.
 This project replaced pumps initially installed in the 1970s and electrical equipment dating to the 1950s.
-This project was paid for out of BVUA cash reserves.
-The facility is now run on 480 Volt-rated equipment.
+It was paid for out of BVUA cash reserves.
+The facility is now run on 480-volt-rated equipment.
+The pumps are variable-frequency drives, which have reduced the plant's power consumption.

-In February 2021, BVUA completed the Basin Area 1107 Sewer Replacement project.
+In February 2021, BVUA completed the Basin Area 1107 Sewer Replacement project with the City of Bristol, VA.
 The project cost \$3.2 million.
 It was built with funds borrowed from the Virginia Resources Authority (VRA).
 This was part of the DEQ consent decree.